VerseOne DXP Application Cookies

 A key principle of acceptance is that a user must understand the terms that they are accepting.
 As such, a number of customers have suggested that any cookies set by Google Translate should be classed as Essential.
 VerseOne broadly agrees with this principle, but it is up to your organisation to set its own policy on this (and you must then outline your reasoning within your Privacy or Cookie Policy).

-It is a legal requirement that the details of all cookies used on a website must be documented on the Privacy Policy or Cookie Policy pages, and linked to from the Cookie Acceptance Banner if they are not documented within the Cookie Acceptenace Banner itself.
+It is a legal requirement, in line with the principle of informed consent, that the details of all cookies used on a website must be documented on the Privacy Policy or Cookie Policy pages, and linked to from the Cookie Acceptance Banner if they are not documented within the Cookie Acceptenace Banner itself.
 Cookie details should be listed in the format that has been used on this page, i.e. as a minimum, state the cookie name, outline its purpose, and how long it lasts.

 Ideally, the Privacy Policy should include what information types can be shared and who it can be shared with, e.g. "We use the Meta (Facebook) Pixel tracking code on our 'Events' pages.
 If you visit these pages and have accepted non-essential cookies, page views and other personal information including [xyz] is shared with Meta.
 To prevent this from happening, decline the non-essential cookies."